How a Lego franchise automated candidate qualification with Tallyfy

 Would you recommend this approach to other franchise companies?

 Absolutely.
 The client dashboard gives candidates a much better experience than endless email threads.
-They can see their progress, know what is coming next, and handle things on their own time.
+They can see their progress, know what’s coming next, and handle things on their own time.

-For franchise development specifically, having that structured qualification process means we spend less time on coordination and more time actually evaluating whether someone would be a good franchisee.
+For franchise development specifically, that structured qualification process means less time on coordination and more time to assess whether someone would be a good franchisee.

 About the Author